mildlydiverting/techworksforus/README.md

 Hylia has [Netlify CMS](https://www.netlifycms.org/) pre-configured as standard.
 You can customise the configuration by editing [`src/admin/config.yml`](https://github.com/hankchizljaw/hylia/blob/master/src/admin/config.yml).

 To use the CMS on Live you need to have been set up with a 'Netlify Identity' through the Netlify site management console.
+This is seperate to your overall account signing for Netlify.

+To access the CMS

-- Go to `/admin/` on your site and login
+- Go to `/admin/` on your site and login with your Netlify Identity details
 - You’re in and ready to edit your content!

 ### Content that you can edit